jeju5/management/cs/tools/docker-and-kubernetes/docker-and-kubernates.md

     ```
 # Creating a visitor counting Docker Project
   * Node.js project will need a database to store visior counts.
 Redis will take care of this part.
 Then how do we point Redis     project from Node.js project?
   * You can write docker commands in docker-compose.yml to automate build statements as below.
-Docker compose will also take       care of networking betweeen containers.
+Docker compose will take           care of networking betweeen containers.
 For example, redis-server and node-app containers below will have free access to       each other.
     * docker-compose.yml specifies communications between containers.
        ```
        version: '3'
        services:
            redis-server:
+               restart: always     (this is a restart policy.
+If it crashes, restart it)
                image: 'redis'
            node-app:
+               restart: always     (this is a restart policy.
+If it crashes, restart it)
                build: .
                ports:
                    - "4001:8081"